 Given that brick and mortar fell into a crisis that many haven’t seen coming, the e-commerce industry has become a primary source of goods for people all over the world.
 And as could be expected of the Golden Quarter, sales are hitting the roof once again.

 Being able to take their minds off the coronavirus crisis for a short while, many consumers rushed to purchase gifts for their loved ones, or items that make our life-from-home situation both more comfortable and entertaining.
 But this year, millions of people who wouldn’t have done it had there been no virus, turned to online shopping entirely.

 (…) consumer spending on gifts is on par with last year, decreasing by only about $8, while per person spending on other holiday items like decorations is actually up slightly.

-That means people plan to spend just about the same amount of money as last year, where both brick and mortar shops together with online channels made record sums.
-Only the 2020 shopping party is happening both online stores and in the shopping malls.
+That means people plan to spend just about the more money than last year, where both brick and mortar shops together with online channels made record sums.
+Only the 2021 shopping party is happening both online stores and in the shopping malls.